-In our fourth Street Traffic Recovery Report, we are sharing and analyzing data on post lockdown recovery in terms of the traffic of people in Week 20.
+In our fifth Street Traffic Recovery Report, we are sharing and analyzing data on post lockdown recovery in terms of the traffic of people in Week 20.
 Despite significant differences still existed between the traffic of people in the cities analyzed, a general and substantial recovery trend can be identified.
 As for the previous weeks, Amsterdam and Prague were still leading as cities whose traffic has been less affected by the pandemic aftermath; especially, Prague scored an outstanding +19pp in the traffic registered with respect of Week 19, reaching a -8% of traffic compared to the normal situation pre-COVID-19.
 Traffic registered in Milan and London remained stable, respectively to -66% and -92%, as nothing changed in terms of ease of restrictions from Week 19.
 Very interesting is instead the situation registered In Barcelona and Madrid; in fact, despite having the same level of restrictions applied (the Spanish Phase 0), traffic in Barcelona increased by 6pp, while in Madrid it decreased by 1pp.

 Focusing more on Barcelona, the situation on the public transports was in line with the moderate positive trend saw in the traffic around the city; traffic in the Barcelona Metro service increased by 4pp, reaching -75% compared to the normal situation pre-pandemic, while traffic on the high-speed train connecting Barcelona to Madrid increase by 2pp.